protocol/research-website/content/posts/202104-snarkpack/index.md

 We can make a couple of observation here:
-1. It requires indeed 4 commitment "keys" $(\mathbf{V_1},\mathbf{V_2},\mathbf{W_1},\mathbf{W_2})$ instead of 2 as in the previous commitment scheme.
+1. It indeed requires 4 commitment "keys" $(\mathbf{V_1},\mathbf{V_2},\mathbf{W_1},\mathbf{W_2})$ instead of 2 as in the previous commitment scheme.
 Both $\mathbf{V_1}$ and $\mathbf{W_1}$ can be created using one transcript of a Groth16 trusted setup and the second pair using another trusted setup transcript.
 2. We commit to $\mathbf{A}$ and $\mathbf{B}$ together, using both pairs of commitment keys.
-This leads us to use both of the secret exponents from both trusted setup and therefore gains the security property (blinding) of our scheme.
+This leads us to use both of the secret exponents from both trusted setups, and therefore gains the security property (blinding) of our scheme.
-3. The keys $\mathbf{W_1},\mathbf{W_2}$ are *shifted* by $n$, the powers in the exponent go from $n$ to $2n-1$.
+3. The keys $\mathbf{W_1},\mathbf{W_2}$ are *shifted* by $n$: the powers in the exponent go from $n$ to $2n-1$.
 Note this means both Groth16 transcripts must have *twice the size* of the number of proofs you want to aggregate ($n$) as the exponent goes to $2n-1$.
-In practice it is not a big deal since the transcripts existing starts at $2^{21}$ (zcash) so the maximum number of proofs we can aggregate using these is more than 1 millions proofs already.
+This isn't a big deal in practice since the transcripts existing starts at $2^{21}$ (zcash), so the maximum number of proofs we can aggregate using these is already more than 1 million proofs.
 4. Note the third component of the message is also the third component of the commitment scheme output, as it was the case in the first TIPP example.

-Even though we can use this scheme directly, we also loose a bit of efficiency as now a prover must run twice more pairings and verifying the opening cost two more pairings (more on that later).
+Even though we can use this scheme directly, we lose a bit of efficiency, as  a prover must now  run twice as many pairings, and verifying the opening costs two more pairings (more on that later).
 However, given the very good performance of the scheme (more on that later as well!), this is an acceptable cost.

-Can we use this scheme in GIPA ?
-Indeed this scheme is doubly homomorphic and uses an inner pairing map, so we're good to go !
-I'll leave as an exercise to prove it fulfills the properties we listed before and see how this plugs in GIPA.
+Can we use this scheme in GIPA?
+Indeed this scheme is doubly homomorphic and uses an inner pairing map, so we're good to go!
+I'll leave as an exercise to prove it fulfills the properties we listed before and see how this plugs into GIPA.

 ### Logarithmic Commitment Key Verification

-We have our commitment scheme that we can plug into GIPA, but so far the verifier is still required to perform all the work on the commitment keys themselves and we said this is $O(n)$ work, this doesn't get us far !
+We have our commitment scheme that we can plug into GIPA, but so far the verifier is still required to perform all the work on the commitment keys themselves and we said this is $O(n)$ work -- this doesn't get us far!
-The trick to get the verifier to only perform a logarithmic amount of work when verifying the commitment key has first been presented in the [Halo paper](https://eprint.iacr.org/2019/1021.pdf) and has been formalized later on in the [Proof Carrying Data paper](https://eprint.iacr.org/2020/499.pdf).
+The trick to get the verifier to only perform a logarithmic amount of work when verifying the commitment key was first presented in the [Halo paper](https://eprint.iacr.org/2019/1021.pdf) and has been formalized later on in the [Proof Carrying Data paper](https://eprint.iacr.org/2020/499.pdf).

-To understand the trick let's make a small example. let's define our commitment key as
+To understand the trick let's make a small example.
+Let's define our commitment key as
 $$
 \mathbf{V} = \{V_1,V_2,V_3,V_4\} = \{H,H^\alpha,H^{\alpha^2},H^{\alpha^3}\}
 $$